KitwareMedical/UTM/README.md

   [Example result visualization](https://sg-kitware.shinyapps.io/OASIS-1-GM-Parcels/)

 Depending on the feature extraction (VBM or UTM) the results have slightly different interpretations.

+If you are interested in using only the optimal transport feature extraction step in your own analysis pipleine have a look at the R package [OTFeatures](https://github.com/samuelgerber/OTFeatures).

 ## References
 The analysis approach is based on the work in: